ramantehlan/Celer/README.md

 For MVP I used only mobile devices and created API for app developers to embed it in their app instead of ads, I also created two dashboards, one for business users and another one for API users.

 - ***Business users dashboard***

+     Business users can upload their program here and keep a track on the completed tasks.

 - ***API users dashboard***

+     App developers can check the strength of their network and check their revenue based on the processing power they provided through their user base.

+- ***API for APP developers*** [*[Android API]*](https://github.com/ramantehlan/Celer-API)

+     API to request the program from server to process and send output back to business users.

 # Screenshots